How To Identify The Best Composite Decking – What To Look For

 Recycled timber doesn’t necessarily mean what you think

-Many composite wood plastic producers use additives to protect the product from UV rays (that can potentially cause colour to fade and degrade the strength of the material).
-However, in some instances, the additives can have a negative effect on the long-term life of the wood plastic.
+Many composite wood plastic producers use additives to protect the product from UV rays (that can potentially cause the colour to fade and degrade the strength of the material).
+However, in some instances, the additives can have a negative effect on the long-term life of the wood-plastic.

 Understanding hollow decking structure

 Most composite decking products use a hollow structure which allows the producer to save on weight and materials.
 Whilst solid decking products are likely to be stronger, they don’t always necessarily justify the additional cost compared to hollow products (which can offer the best of both worlds in terms of strength and cost).
 However, be wary of hollow decking products where it seems to be a thin structure.
 Our HD Deck XS® walls are between 6.4mm and 5.0mm which ensures that they remain strong and sturdy for both commercial and residential projects.
 The smaller thickness on a decking product may be compromising on durability and strength in order to reduce costs.

 10 Ideas That Make Ordinary Gardens Look Luxe

 The Best Way to Brighten Up a Shady Garden

 Nov 4th 2022

 Reasons to Take Your Halloween Party Outdoors On Your Deck

 Oct 21st 2022